Getting Started with Cell Renderers

 It is easy to forget about performance issues with Handsontable handling most of the work for you.
 However, it must be stated that filling your spreadsheet with custom renderers will inevitably affect your grid’s performance.
 For a grid of 100 columns and rows, you are basically triggering 10 000 additional functions.
 Luckily, there are several ways to optimize the performance of renderers, which I will outline in another blog post.

-At the first glance, Spreadsheets may look like a simple set of different sized rectangles.
-And maybe while they seem to be very uncomplicated, the 'logic' beneath them may be very complex and advanced.
-In this article I have shown how easy it is to modify a cell's body by using predefined options, as well as by creating more sophisticated constructions relying on the Handsontable API.
+At first glance, spreadsheets may look like a simple set of different sized rectangles.
+And while they seem to be very uncomplicated, the ‘logic’ beneath them may be very complex and advanced.
+In this article I have shown how easy it is to modify a cell’s body by using predefined options, as well as by creating more sophisticated constructions relying on the Handsontable API.